 Add an amazing bath

-To feel hygge is to feel totally relaxed and, in my opinion, there are few things more relaxing than a long, soothing bath.
+To feel hygge is to feel totally relaxed and, in our opinion, there are few things more relaxing than a long, soothing bath.

-When it comes to baths, I’m a firm believer in the more luxurious, the better.
+When it comes to baths - the more luxurious, the better.
 Add in a spacious and elegant freestanding bath to give you optimal room to lie back and relax.
+With its double ended design, our Genoa Gloss White Freestanding Bath is sloped at one end to perfectly cradle your back while you bathe, offering ultimate comfort and relaxation.

-If you want something really luxurious and indulgent, you can also opt for a whirlpool bath to create the ultimate relaxing spa experience.
+And if you want something really luxurious and indulgent, you can also opt for a whirlpool bath to create the ultimate relaxing spa experience.
+The Verna 1800mm x 1100mm 12 Jet Easyfit Double Ended Spa Bath, for example, features 12 jets positioned on the bottom of the bath for a gentle massaging experience - perfect for relaxing any tension in your muscles.

 Keep it Cosy